Meet Our Coaching Team

 Coach

-Samantha Kowalski is currently in her 11th year of coaching with 5 of those years being with WRASC.
 Samantha started swimming at the age of 10.
 The highlight of her career was winning a silver medal for Team Ontario at the 2007 Canada Winter Games in Whitehorse, Yukon.
-She also competed at the 2007 Spanish Open and the 2008 US Open taking home a silver medal in the team event at both competitions.
-As an athlete, she has travelled to numerous parts of the world to train or compete; some of those places include Spain, California, Florida, Las Vegas, B.C, and Ohio.
+She also competed at the 2007 Spanish Open and the 2008 US Open winning a silver medal in the team event at both competitions.

-Since 2011, Samantha has been a fully certified level 3 coach (Comp-Dev) and has coached both provincial and national stream programs.
-This has allowed her to gain knowledge as well as confidence to be a successful coach in the competitive world of Synchronized Swimming.
-She consistently coaches athletes to draw their best performance and reach the podium, qualify for national level competitions and has had multiple athletes qualify for Team Ontario programs each season.
+Since 2011, Samantha has been a fully certified level 3 coach (Comp-Dev) and has coached both provincial and national streams.
+She has become a very successful coach in the competitive world of Artistic Swimming.
+She consistently helps athletes to swim their best and reach the podium, qualify for national level competitions and has had multiple athletes qualify for Team Ontario programs.
 She has over 100 medals under her coaching belt with approximately half of those being gold.

-In 2012, Samantha was hired as one of the 10 and Under Team Squad coaches for a training camp in Etobicoke, Ontario.
-She was also named the 13-15 Provincial Team coach in 2013 and in 2014, she was the 11-12 Provincial Team Coach who travelled to Riverside California to compete at UANA.
-In 2012 and 2014 her team’s were honoured at the Kitchener Athletic Awards Banquet for winning Ontario Championships (Trilliums).
-Since 2015, Samantha has created and lead the mermaid summer camp at Waterloo Regional Synchro.
-She is also a fully certified life guard.
+Samantha was named the 13-15 Provincial Team coach in 2013 and in 2014, she was the 11-12 Provincial Team Coach who travelled to Riverside California to compete at UANA.
+In 2012 and 2014 her team’s were honoured at the Kitchener Athletic Awards Banquet for winning Ontario Championships.

 Jin Na